sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 ## Stay hydrated

 To troll the DRYers (developers who never repeat their code), someone invented another term: [WET](https://overreacted.io/the-wet-codebase/), _write everything twice_, or _we enjoy typing_, meaning we should duplicate code at least twice until we replace it with an abstraction.
-It is a joke, and I don’t fully agree with the idea (sometimes it’s okay to duplicate some code more than twice), but it’s a good reminder that all good things are good in moderation.
+It is a joke, and I don’t fully agree with the idea (sometimes, it’s okay to duplicate some code more than twice), but it’s a good reminder that all good things are good in moderation.

 Consider this example: